 Solving linear systems of equations and eigenvalue problems is fundamental to scientific computing.
-The popular LA-PACK library [5], and in particular its vendor optimized implementations like Intel's MKL [13] or AMD's ACML [3], have been the libraries of choice to provide these solvers for dense matrices on shared memory systems.
-This paper considers a redesign of the LAPACK algorithms and their OpenCL implementation to add efficient support for heterogeneous systems of multicore processors with GPU accelerators and coprocessors.
-This is not the first time that DLA libraries have needed a redesign to be efficient on new architectures - notable examples being the move from LINPACK [10] to LAPACK [5] in the 80's to make algorithms cache friendly, ScaLAPACK [8] in the 90's to support distributed memory systems, and now the PLASMA and MAGMA libraries [1] targeting efficiency on multicore and heterogeneous architectures, respectively.
+The popular LAPACK library [5], and in particular its vendor optimized implementations like Intel's MKL [13] or AMD's ACML [3], have been the libraries of choice to provide these solvers for dense matrices on shared memory systems.
+This paper considers a redesign of the LAPACK algorithms to facilitate their OpenCL implementation, and to add efficient support for heterogeneous systems of multicore processors with GPU accelerators and coprocessors.
+This is not the first time that DLA libraries have needed a redesign to be efficient on new architectures - notable examples being the move from LINPACK [10] to LAPACK [5] in the 80's to make the algorithms cache friendly; ScaLAPACK [8] in the 90's to support distributed memory systems, and now the PLASMA and MAGMA libraries that [1] target efficiency on multicore and heterogeneous architectures, respectively.

-The development of new high-performance numerical libraries is complex, accounting for the extreme level of parallelism, heterogeneity, and wide variety of accelerators and coprocessors available in current architectures.
+The development of new high-performance numerical libraries is complex, and requires accounting for the extreme level of parallelism, heterogeneity, and wide variety of accelerators and coprocessors available in current architectures.
 Challenges vary from new algorithmic designs to choices of programming models, languages, and frameworks that ease development, future maintenance, and portability.
 This paper addresses these issues while presenting our approach and algorithmic designs in the development of the clMAGMA [9] library.

-To provide a uniform portability across a variety of GPU accelerators and coprocessors (e.g., Intel Xeon Phi), clMAGMA uses OpenCL [14].
-OpenCL is an open standard for offloading computations to accelerators, coprocessors, and multi/
+To provide portability across a variety of GPU accelerators and coprocessors (such as Intel Xeon Phi), clMAGMA uses OpenCL [14].
+OpenCL is an open standard for off-loading computations to accelerators, coprocessors, and manycore processors.
+It is maintained by the Khronos group with the backing of major hardware and software industry vendors.
+It offers portability across hardware and OS software.
+Although the use of OpenCL provides portability